 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this vegan salted caramel sauce, I’d love to hear about it in the comments below.
+If you try this vegan salted caramel sauce, I’d love to hear about it in the comments below.
 And do please rate it.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Vegan Salted Caramel Sauce.
 PIN IT.